Geometry of regular semisimple Lusztig varieties: Introduction

 In Section~\ref{sec:degen}, we generalize the usual Hessenberg varieties to \emph{Hessenberg schemes} in Subsection~\ref{ss:Hess space}, in order to include flat limits of $\Y$ with singular $w$ within the framework of Hessenberg schemes.
 In Subsection~\ref{ss:GKM}, we recall the comparison results \eqref{4}--\eqref{7} by Abreu and Nigro in type $A$, and extend these to an arbitrary type, proving Theorem~\ref{11}.
 In Subsection~\ref{ss:degeneration}, we construct the flat family $\widehat Y_w\to \widehat G$ in Theorem~\ref{12} for any $w\in W$, and consequently, prove Corollary~\ref{c.diffeo}.
 In Subsection~\ref{ss:cohomology.revisited}, we provide additional results on the cohomology of line bundles, obtained by combining Theorem~\ref{23} with the relationships between Lusztig varieties and Hessenberg varieties.
 As an application, we obtain a proof of Corollary~\ref{cor:weight.multi}.

 {\bf Acknowledgments.} We would like to thank Michel Brion for valuable discussions, especially on Frobenius splitting methods, and Eunjeong Lee for bringing \cite{BS24} to our attention.
 We also thank the anonymous referees for their careful reading and helpful comments, which led to several improvements of the paper, including the addition of Corollary~\ref{cor:weight.multi}.
+We thank George Lusztig for pointing out that his paper~\cite{lusztig-twopartitions} contains results related to ours, Michael Rapoport for suggesting us to expand the discussion of the history of the affineness problem for Deligne-Lusztig varieties and Tom Haines for helpful comments about this history.

 Hong was supported by the Institute for Basic Science IBS-R032-D1.
-Lee was supported by the Institute for Basic Science IBS-R032-D1 and the National Research Foundation of Korea(NRF) grant funded by the Korea government(MSIT) 2021R1A2C1093787.
+Lee was supported by the Institute for Basic Science IBS-R032-D1, the National Research Foundation of Korea (NRF) grant funded by the Korea government (MSIT) 2021R1A2C1093787, and the KIAS Individual Grant (HP109201).